csaea/sandbox/README.md

 ---

-Thank you for visiting the Educational Binder Sandbox!
-We hope you find these resources helpful in your educational journey in computer science.
+Thank you for visiting the CSAEA Educational Binder Sandbox!